-- Different effects from hits on different body parts.
-For example, if your right leg is hit too many times, you will not be able to walk straight-instead, you will always tend to gravitate to the right when walking.
+- Different effects from damage on different body parts.
+For example, if your right leg is hit too many times, you will not be able to walk straight – instead, you will always tend to gravitate to the right.

-In addition to these novelties that make the action more fun and varied, Terminal Terror also sets itself apart from other FPS by focusing equal attention to avoiding combat.
-Learning to sneak past the enemies is crucial to your success in the game.
+In addition to these novelties that make the action more fun and varied, Terminal Terror also sets itself apart from other FPSs by focusing equally on avoiding combat.
+Learning to sneak past the enemies is crucial to success.
 A special display shows how vulnerable you are to enemy detection; the higher the number, the harder you are to detect.
-There are many factors which go into your profile.
-The profile is raised by fast movement and shooting, and it is lowered by stillness and non-lethal weapons that don't make a lot of noise.
+There are many things that factor into this.
 Definitely a cool concept that predates Thief by a few years.

 Overall, I find Terminal Terror a surprisingly enjoyable game that has a lot to offer.
-Too bad its mediocre graphics and a low profile (marketing-wise) condemn the game to obscurity-until now, that is.
+Too bad its mediocre graphics and low profile (marketing-wise) condemn the game to obscurity – until now, that is.
 If you play FPS for gameplay and not pretty graphics, you'll find much to like in this underdog.
 The game even has multiple paths and optional missions depending on the choices you make during the game.
 Thumbs up!